Roberto Hernández Jr.

 Roberto Hernández Jr. or Roberto Hernandez Vazquez (25 January 1938 – 3 September 2017) was a Mexican journalist and sportscaster from Monterrey.
 He headed the sportscasting team of Multimedios Televisión and Radio and was a commentator for games of the local teams Tigres UANL and C.F.
 Monterrey.
 He narrated 6 local Finals: Monterrey vs Tampico Madero, Monterrey vs Atlante, Tigres vs Pachuca (2), Tigres vs Santos, and Tigres vs America.
 He was also a columnist for Milenio Diario, the national newspaper owned by Multimedios.

-A controversial figure, Hernandez and his programs were very popular in Monterrey.
+A controversial figure, Hernández and his programs were very popular in Monterrey.
 Due to his own popularity and the popularity of the subjects he dealt with, he was one of the most influential persons in Monterrey media.